 - The client is whatever consumes the web API (browser, mobile app, and so forth).
 We aren't writing a client in this tutorial. - A model is an object that represents the data in your application.
 In this case, the only model is a to-do item.
 Models are represented as simple C# classes (POCOs). - A controller is an object that handles HTTP requests and creates the HTTP response.
 This app will have a single controller. - To keep the tutorial simple the app doesn't use a database.
 Instead, it just keeps to-do items in memory.
 But we'll still include a (trivial) data access layer, to illustrate the separation between the web API and the data layer.
-For a tutorial that uses a database, see Visual Studio ASP.NET Core MVC.
+For a tutorial that uses a database, see Building your first ASP.NET Core MVC app with Visual Studio.